September 23rd, 2021

-Pitch-shifting is often thought of as either a correctional tool, or a dramatic production trick, but there are many more subtle ways that you can use this process to improve your mix.
-In this article, we talk you through four of these techniques.
+Pitch-shifting is often thought of as either a correctional tool or a dramatic production trick, but there are many more subtle ways that you can use this process to improve your mix.

 One at a time, bring up the faders on these new, pitch-shifted tracks and add them subtly to the mix.
 The pitched-down track should add body to the vocal, whilst the pitched-up track should add a sparkly sheen to the top end.
 This trick is used a lot in really polished, pop productions.
 Just be careful with it; you shouldn’t obviously hear the pitch-shifted tracks.